mani2012/SplitQsub/README.md

 SplitQsub
 ==============

+Splits a commands file into multiple qsub files.

 Python program that given a set of commands in one file, will split it in to multiple qsub files, which can then be submitted to run all parallel at once

 #### 1. Running